 Established in 1938, Hollywood is the backdrop for Hollywood Park.
 The initial shareholders include Chairman Jack Warner, movie stars, and directors like Bing Crosby and Walt Disney.

-Hollywood Park hosted many renowned thoroughbreds, including Seabiscuit, winner of the inaugural Hollywood Gold Cup in 1938.
+Hollywood Park hosted many renowned thoroughbreds, including Seabiscuit, the inaugural Hollywood Gold Cup winner in 1938.
 The track is the cause of various modifications in horse racing, including Sunday racing, exacta wagering, Player's Pick 5, and the Pick Six.

 Today, Hollywood Park Casino runs simulcast wagering after the live races stopped in 2013.

 6. Del Mar

 Located 20 miles from San Diego, the Del Mar racetrack is called "Saratoga of the West."
 Out of all the races held at the track, Grade 1 Pacific Classic Stakes is the most popular.

 The famous race between Seabiscuit and Ligaroti happened at Del Mar in 1938, with Seabiscuit victorious.